Vyral/base-template/_posts/2018-09-25-why-nows-a-great-time-for-buyers-and-sellers-in-monterey-county.md

 When looking at real estate statistics, however, it’s important to remember that they are neighborhood-specific.
 Even though we just mentioned how consistent Monterey County is, your local neighborhood might look different than the other surrounding neighborhoods.

 If you'd like to learn more about our local market, don't hesitate to call or email me for more information.
-I look forward to speaking with you.
+I look forward to speaking with you soon.